bajamircea/cpp-play/README.md

 ## Impact

-There are genuine reasons why in `async_suspend` the continuation will be concurrent with `async_await`, this requires that once the the continuation has ben handed over, member variables of awaiter should not be used as the awaiter could be destroyed.
+There are genuine reasons why in `async_suspend` the continuation will be concurrent with `async_await`, this requires that once the the continuation has been handed over, member variables of awaiter should not be used as the awaiter could be destroyed.
 For examples demonstrating the technique see:
 - Lewis Baker: "Synchronisation-free async code"